orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

     /fr/service/persistence/crud/orbeon/builder/(data|draft)/$doc/data.xml
     ```

 By default, without this parameter, a form definition is returned unchanged from the database.

-However, if `form-definition-format-version` is used, the form definition is partially migrated to match the specified destination data format:
+But if `form-definition-format-version` is used, the form definition is partially migrated to match the specified destination data format:

 - `form-definition-format-version=4.0.0`: target the 4.0.0 data format
 - `form-definition-format-version=4.8.0`: target the 4.8.0 data format